-If you’ve never written a CV before, there are resources online to help, such as these from Prospects, BBC Academy and So You Want to Work in Television.
+If you’ve never written a CV before, there are resources online to help; My First Job in TV has some really good advice.
 Don’t worry if you have no direct TV experience.

 If you’ve already done more than 3 months’ of work in TV, you may be over-qualified for the scheme, as The Network is designed to help fresh new talent kick-start their career in the TV industry.
 Not getting a place on The Network is certainly not a judgement that you’re unsuited to work in the industry – if you’re already doing well on your own, then the scheme probably isn’t right for you.

 Decide how you’d like to respond to the main application question

 Your application will be marked on the basis of your answers to the main application question.
 Decide if you’d prefer to write your answer or film your responses as a video.
 It’s up to you which format you choose – both types of answer will be treated equally.

 This year we’re only asking one assessment question – Why should we pick you for The Network?

 We want you to use your 500 words or 3 minutes to give us a real sense of who you are – this isn’t a job application, so don’t just tell us what you think we want to hear!
 We are looking for you to give us certain information though, so read our assessment guidelines below and think about all these areas when giving your answer.